kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Enable the scheduler to gate remaining capacity on a device based on a required sharing attribute
-- Provide a mechanism for drivers to signal compatibility requirements for shared hardware via `SharingAffinity` in ResourceSlice
+- Provide a mechanism for drivers to signal compatibility requirements for shared hardware via `sharingAffinity` on the ResourceSlice — without requiring drivers to change their existing opaque config schemas, and without requiring workload authors to learn a new claim-side API
 - Reduce fragmentation of cluster resources by enabling the scheduler to pack workloads with compatible sharing requirements onto already-locked devices (delivered in beta as a sharing-affinity term added to